Medications and Drugs

 What is teniposide (Vumon)?

-Teniposide is a cancer (antineoplastic) medication.
-Teniposide interferes with the growth of cancer cells and slows their growth and spread in the body.
+Teniposide is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Teniposide is used in the treatment of acute lymphoblastic leukemia (blood cancer) in children.
+Teniposide is used to treat acute lymphoblastic leukemia (a type of blood cancer) in children.

-Teniposide may also be used for purposes other than those listed in this medication guide.
+Teniposide may also be used for purposes not listed in this medication guide.

 What are the possible side effects of teniposide (Vumon)?